2 adults, 7 children transported following partial roof collapse at Rickards Middle School in Oakland Park

 “It was just a loud, ‘BOOM’ then all the power went out all the way down the hallway,” said student Sadel Howard.
 “All the lights just shut off all the way down the hallway.
 It was scary.
 I’m glad to be OK.
 I’m glad to say I made it out fine.”

+“They were doing construction in the media center, and I think they were breaking down walls,” said student Matthew Moron.
+“We heard one, ‘BOOM’ and like the ceiling was shaking.
+We heard a second one, the teacher told us to go to the far left of the classroom ’cause the far right was where the media center was.
+Then the third one, the lights cut out, and then the whole ceiling just fell.”

-Krivjanik said they sent dogs inside to ensure no one was trapped in the rubble.
+Krivjanik said they sent dogs inside and used a drone to ensure no one was trapped in the rubble.

 “Luckily, through our search and our primaries and the great attentiveness of the school principal and their staff, they were able to evacuate everybody, get all the construction people out, so everyone was accounted for, but just to be sure, we always do routinely another secondary search, we also brought a dog in to search the entire school to make sure no one was in there and also a drone to check to make sure there was no one on the roof that maybe got hurt during the collapse,” Krivjanik said.